 Athena Pond and Collection

-The purpose of this study is to present an analysis of infrastructure options for the Mid-Bernalillo area that would mitigate flooding impacts to private property, public roadways, and ditches maintained by the Middle Rio Grande Conservancy District (MRGCD) due to runoff originating from large basins upstream (east) of I-25.
+The purpose of this study is to present an analysis of infrastructure options for the Mid-Bernalillo area that would mitigate flooding impacts on private property, public roadways, and ditches maintained by the Middle Rio Grande Conservancy District (MRGCD) due to runoff originating from large basins upstream (east) of I-25.
 This study focuses on the middle portion of Bernalillo, south of US 550 and north of Calle Don Francisco.
 It has been determined that mitigating runoff from upstream watersheds and providing an outfall to the Rio Grande are key to alleviating flooding issues in the Mid-Bernalillo area.

-The most northern basin, approximately 4.1-square miles, is controlled by the Piedra Liza Dam.
-However, since no apparent outlet to the Rio Grande exists the quantity of collected runoff discharged from the dam could potentially inundate the Town for four consecutive days.
+The most northern basin, approximately 4.1 square miles, is controlled by the Piedra Liza Dam.
+However, since no apparent outlet to the Rio Grande exists, the quantity of collected runoff discharged from the dam could potentially inundate the Town for four consecutive days.